 Any juror still scheduled to report should call the number on their summons the evening before their report date to determine the status of trials.

 Public access to the Justice Center is limited to the Ontario Street entrance only.
-Anyone seeking entrance to the Justice Center will be subject to a forehead temperature screening and series of health questions, and must wear face covering.
-Click here for details.
-Trial jurors are not required to appear at the Justice Center until trials resume in early August.
-Grand juries do continue to meet.
+Anyone seeking entrance to the Justice Center is subject to a forehead temperature scan and series of health questions, and must wear a face covering.
+Click here for COVID-19 information.

-The Court remains open for civil and criminal matters, and we are utilizing remote services unless otherwise directed.
-All persons entering the Justice Center will be required to wear a face covering while in the building and follow all COVID-19 hand-washing protocols, along with social distancing.
+The Court is open for civil and criminal matters, and we are utilizing remote services unless otherwise directed.
+All persons entering the Justice Center are required to wear a face covering while in the building and follow all COVID-19 safety protocols, including social distancing.

 Court Safety Protocols

-The Court asked retired Cleveland TV investigative reporter Paul Orlousky to look at what steps have been taken to protect the public from COVID-19 as in-person hearings resume.
+Retired Cleveland TV investigative reporter Paul Orlousky looks at what steps the Court has been taken to protect the general public from COVID-19 if you need to be at the Justice Center.